Omsk: Climate

-Within the framework of administrative divisions, it is incorporated as the city of oblast significance of Omsk—an administrative unit with the status equal to that of the districts.
-As a municipal division, the city of oblast significance of Omsk is incorporated as Omsk Urban Okrug.

 Demographics

 The population in Omsk had been steadily rising, according to the records: from 31,000 in 1881 to 53,050 in 1900 and to 1,148,418 in 1989.
 The 2002 Census recorded that the population had declined to 1,134,016, but it rebounded marginally, according to the 2010 Census, which listed the population of 1,154,116.
+By 2021, the population had declined to 1,125,695.

+As of the 2021 Census, the ethnic composition of Omsk was:

 Architecture

 The architectural centerpiece of the city is an ensemble of buildings along Lyubinsky Avenue/Lenina Street, anchored by the former Gostiny Dvor, and flanked by two chapels.
 The area is an eclectic mix of architectural styles, dominated by Art nouveau, Neoclassical and Second Empire.

 Closer to the confluence of the Om and the Irtysh are the few surviving sombre buildings of the 18th-century fortress.
 The largest and most opulent church in the city is the Dormition Cathedral, a five-domed edifice in the Russian Revival style, consecrated in 1896, demolished by the Soviets, and restored in the first decade of the 21st century.

 Another area of interest is Nikolsky Avenue-Krasnykh Zor Street, where a line of merchants' wooden houses still stands.
 The street leads to the Neoclassical cathedral of St. Nicholas, which was commissioned by the Cossacks, designed by Vasily Stasov and consecrated in 1840.
 It contains various relics of the Siberian Cossacks.

 Also, an important sigh-seen of the city is the Achair Women's Monastery in the name of the Life-giving Cross of the Lord.
-It is known for a spring with healing mineral water (+37 degrees) on its territory, which was consecrated on September 14, 1993, by Patriarch Alexy II of Moscow.
+It is known for a mineral spring (+37 degrees) on its territory alleged to have healing properties, which was consecrated on September 14, 1993, by Patriarch Alexy II of Moscow.